Founding Director: James E. Young

-Ph.D., Distinguished University Professor of English and Judaic and Near Eastern Studies.
+Ph.D., Emeritus Distinguished Professor of English and Judaic and Near Eastern Studies.

 James E. Young is Distinguished University Professor of English and Judaic Studies at the University of Massachusetts Amherst, where he has taught since 1988.
 He has also taught at New York University as a Dorot Professor of English and Hebrew/Judaic Studies (1984-88), at Bryn Mawr College in the History of Religion, and at the University of Washington, Harvard University, and Princeton University as a visiting professor.
 He received his Ph.D. from the University of California in 1983.